Parent page: Building & Maintaining Your Components and Libraries

 Value, then the latter parameter will be added as a capacitance value to the target component –

-Pricing, are available in the Details pane of the Manufacturer Part Search panel only when a Supplier cell (rather than the Manufacturer part) is selected as the source.
+Pricing, are available in the Details pane of the Manufacturer Part Search panel only when a Supplier Tile (rather than the Manufacturer part) is selected as the source.

 In the same way as other parameters, added Supplier data will update existing Supplier parameters in the target component.
 The supplier data suffix remains at